thiago-grabe/multi-agents-assistant/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ---

 ## 🙏 Acknowledgments

 - **PydanticAI Team** – For the excellent AI agent framework
+- **LangGraph Team** – For graph-based agent workflows
+- **CrewAI Team** – For multi-agent collaboration framework
 - **OpenAI** – For providing powerful language models
-- **Rich Library** – For beautiful console formatting
-- **Sales Community** – For inspiring real-world scenarios and use cases

 ---